TamraPeterson/fs-journal/quizzes/week03.md

 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->
 ```
+        A class is the blueprint for what the class will contain.
+The instance of the class actually has data connected to the blueprint to create one specific object.
 ```
 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->